Thoughts in “To Imagine,” Into the Universe of Technical Images (Electronic Mediations) by Vilem Flusser

 02 CAPITALIZED text denotes Flusser text of significance, and should be unique to the plain text.

-03 Highlighted text denotes a reference and/or original writing provided by PROPS, and should be visually distinct from the Flusser text.
+03 Underlined text denotes a reference and/or original writing provided by PROPS, and should be visually distinct from the Flusser text.

 04 Images are referenced by their file name within the text.
 The image should be placed within the text.
 If this is not possible, the image file name should be maintained, and the image placed accordingly.